Skip to main content

 Weight gain in breastfed babies

 In the first few days, it is normal for a baby to lose up to 10% of their birth weight.
-If your baby’s weight loss is over 10%, your midwife, lactation consultant or public health nurse will check their feeding pattern.
+If your baby loses more than that, your public health nurse (PHN), lactation nurse or midwife will check their feeding pattern.

 They will look at: